 Additional evidence of the connections between various aspects of student engagement and an array of desired student outcomes was provided through a major validation study of CCSSE.
-The Center also maintains annotated bibliographies online for CCSSE and SENSE that provide information about the literature supporting the survey items.
+CCCSE has also created an annotated bibliography for CCSSE that provides information about the literature supporting the survey items.

 CCSSE includes items calling for students to report the frequency with which they engage in a number of activities representing good educational practice (e.g., participating in classroom discussions, interacting with faculty in and out of class, etc.).
 Respondents also indicate whether they have participated in or plan to take advantage of a variety of learning opportunities, including college orientation programs, internships or clinical placements, developmental education, and organized learning communities, for example.
 Students then are asked to report the number of hours spent each week on activities that include preparation for class, participation in extracurricular activities, work, parenting, and so on.